-As at 31 December 2020, other liabilities amounting to € 189 million mainly consist of payables relating with (a) suppliers and creditors, (b) contributions to insurance organizations, (c) duties and other taxes and (d) trading liabilities.
+As at 31 December 2021, other liabilities amounting to € 219 million mainly consist of payables relating with (a) suppliers and creditors, (b) contributions to insurance organizations, (c) duties and other taxes.

-As at 31 December 2020, other provisions amounting to $\le$ 93 million (2019: $\le$ 98 million) mainly include: (a) $\le$ 60 million for outstanding litigations against the Group (note 42), (b) $\le$ 28 million for other operational risk events, of which $\le$ 22 million is related to Romanian disposal group (note 30) and (c) $\le$ 1 million for restructuring costs mainly relating to the acquisition of Piraeus Bank Bulgaria A.D.
+As at 31 December 2021, other provisions amounting to \le 95 million (2020: \le 93 million) mainly include: (a) \le 64 million for outstanding litigations against the Group (note 42) and (b) \le 28 million for other operational risk events, of which \le 22 million is relating to the sale of former Romanian subsidiaries.